Alyshia Gálvez

 Alyshia Gálvez is a cultural and medical anthropologist.
 She is a professor of Latin American and Latino Studies at Lehman College of City University of New York (CUNY).
-Gálvez is also the chair of the Department of Latin American and Latino Studies at Lehman College.
-She is the author Patient Citizens, Immigrant Mothers: Mexican Women, Public Prenatal Care, and the Birth-weight Paradox which won the 2012 ALLA Book Award by the Association of Latino and Latina Anthropologists (ALLA).
+Gálvez was substitute chair of the Department of Latin American and Latino Studies at Lehman College.
+She is the author of three single-authored books.
+Her book Patient Citizens, Immigrant Mothers: Mexican Women, Public Prenatal Care, and the Birth-weight Paradox won the 2012 ALLA Book Award by the Association of Latino and Latina Anthropologists (ALLA).

 Early life

-Alyshia completed her PhD in Anthropology from New York University in 2004.
+Gálvez completed her PhD in Anthropology from New York University in 2004.

 Research and writing

 In 2012, she was the founding-director of the Mexican Studies Institute at CUNY.
 At the time, 43 percent of the student body in Bronx was Latino.
 One of its founding missions was to provide support for research, community projects, and organisations engaging with New York's Mexican diaspora.

 Patient Citizens, Immigrant Mothers: Mexican Women Public Prenatal Care, and the Birth-weight Paradox

-Patient Citizens is a multisided ethnographic study conducted in New York as well as Mexican states of Oaxaca and Puebla.
+Patient Citizens is a book published by Rutgers University Press in 2012.
+It is a multisited ethnographic study conducted in New York as well as Mexican states of Oaxaca and Puebla.
 The book engages with two interrelated phenomena associated with the birth-weight paradox.
 One, the pregnancy-related care practices of Mexican immigrants.
 Two, the rapid decline in these practices.
 The brisk decline in some of these cultural practices is also related to erosion of associated memory or gap between generations.
 Patient Citizens accounts for the participation of women in abandoning some of these practices while maintaining the efficacy for them.
 Immigration to United States has an erosive impact on the protective benefits that Mexican women would have had back home.
 Migrant women's decisions around pregnancy never exist in a vacuum.
 They are embedded in broad societal trends, events, and pressures.
 Thereby, these decisions are intertwined with family's immigrant stories, socio-economic background, perceptions of around bearing a child at that moment, and much more.
 Central to this book are 'the enthusiasm many immigrant women have for what they perceive to be a technologically superior, modern health care system and the role accessing that system plays in their stories of immigration aspiration.'
 Through her research, Gálvez finds,when Mexican immigrant women access public prenatal care, they enter a system in which their prior knowledge about self-care in pregnancy and childbirth is often displaced, and they are instructed to behave as particular kinds of needy patients.
 These processes may ultimately undermine the protective and healthful habits and attitudes with which they entered the system.
 It is important to trace some of the ways this displacement occurs.
 It is my contention that these processes go a long way toward explaining the perinatal advantage of recent immigrant women and its decline with increased duration in the United States.